 So yes, I have never met anyone—and since I wrote a book on depression and spirituality, I work with a lot of depressed people—I’ve never met one of them who didn’t suffer from severe self-hatred.
 Now, I don’t know whether I just meet a particular segment of the population, or self-hatred is as rampant as I think it is in our culture, but there’s a lot of it that people are living with.
 It will take various forms, so some people have eating disorders.
 Some people have problems with alcohol.
 People have all sorts of manifestations of attempting to cope with all the abuse, the internal abuse, that goes on.

-Her books are rather redundant often having similar messages directed to somewhat different issues.
-If one of the titles makes sense it may be enough to get what you need.
+Here is Cheri Huber’s author page at Amazon.
+If one of the titles makes sense it may be enough to get what you need — I found them somewhat redundant (in a good way…it takes a long time to really get simple truths).
 I read several of them many years ago now and as I said, she helped lay a groundwork for me that has served me very well.